USGS-R/training-curriculum/content/r-package-dev/Maintenance.md

 #### **Personal use support**

 If you are having trouble motivating yourself to fill in documentation and create tests because you are the only user of the package you are writing, remember that you are supporting future you.
-Future you doesn't remember the assumptions that you made when writing that package, and future you wishes you had dropped a few hints as to what that clever chunk of code was supposed to you.
+Future you doesn't remember the assumptions that you made when writing that package, and future you wishes you had dropped a few hints as to what that clever chunk of code was supposed to do.
 The "Personal use" user group is noted here because it is common (turning your scripts into a cohesize package gives you access to all of those general benefits of R packages), but our advice is to design and maintain a package for yourself in an identical fashion to supporing several knowledgeable users.

 #### **Core group support**

 When a package is created for a core group of collaborators that are familiar with R packages and the details of this particular package, you can raise expectations for their patience and willingness to make your maintanence job easier.
 If you are supporting this particular user tier, don't be afraid to expect more, and provide less.
-Core users should know how to find answers to their general R issues (and not ask you to solve it), be able to quickly navigate help files, and they should also be willing to take the time to provide good bug reports to you (which helps save you time in fixing them).
-This group should be able to understand that your time is limited and issues should be prioritized.
+Core users should know how to find answers to their general R issues (and not ask you to solve them), be able to quickly navigate help files, and they should also be willing to take the time to provide good bug reports to you (which helps save you time in fixing them).
+This group should be able to understand that your time is limited and their issues and suggestions should be prioritized.

 #### **Mixed user support**